ministryofjustice/itpolicycontent/content/confluence/enterprise/offshoring-guide.md

 <a id="requirement-3"></a>

 [REQUIREMENT 3](#requirement-3-assessment): All MoJ assets and/or activities to be offshored must be identified, and a Threat Assessment for those assets/activities at the proposed offshore location carried out.
 This includes not only physical and software assets but also information and service assets.
-The value and business impact of compromise for each information asset must be determined against the HMG Business Impact Table and MoJ Business Impact guidelines [Ref, G]; valuations must be agreed with the Information Asset Owner for each asset.
+The value and business impact of compromise for each information asset must be determined against the [HMG Business Impact Table and MoJ Business Impact guidelines](https://www.ncsc.gov.uk/guidance/technical-risk-assessment-and-risk-treatment-is1-2-supplement); valuations must be agreed with the Information Asset Owner for each asset.
 A Privacy Impact Assessment (PIA) is also required, as discussed further in [Requirement 5](#requirement-5) below.

 The set of assets to be offshored not only includes any specific capabilities to be developed or managed, but will also include any incidental assets which are required to support these activities.
 For example: